 a light at sea

-Named after the bioluminescent plankton that lights up when disturbed at night.
-Also, Noctiluca is the Greek Goddess of Magic.
-A fitting name for a boat owned by a Marine Biologist and a Magician.
+We named our boat after the bioluminescent plankton Noctiluca scintillans that lights up the sea when disturbed at night.
+Noctiluca was also the Greek goddess of magic, so a fitting name for the boat of a marine biologist and a magician.

 Who are Lou & Tom?